eddiedunnteaching/cit225/SystemAdministration.md

 dpkg -r my_awesome_app
 ```

-You could alternatievly use `-P` to purge which would remove all files used by the app.
+You could alternatively use `-P` to purge which would remove all files used by the app.

 Notice that you did not specify the version and release.
 It will not work if you try to specify more than the app name.

-`Dpkg` is abole to reconfigure certain applications that have a `tui` setup program.
+`Dpkg` is able to reconfigure certain applications that have a `tui` setup program.
 An example of this is the `tz-data` program that sets the time zone of your system.

 ```bash
 dpkg-reconfigure tzdata